imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 ## Estimation Method

-In this section we describe in detail the method applied to estimate the gas costs.
+In this section, we describe in detail the method applied to estimate the gas costs.

 ### `measure_total` instrumentation